Homewood Ski Resort announces they will not open for the 24/25 season

 HMR has been owned by JMA Ventures out of the San Francisco Bay Area since 2006.
 They teamed with Discovery Land Company (DLC) in 2022 to develop the popular small resort.

-Their proposed changes to that 2011 plan are moving the gondola's base to the area instead of mid-hill where it is now.
+Their proposed changes to that 2011 plan are moving the gondola's base to the parking area instead of mid-hill where it is now, a slight adjustment to the original plan.
 The view from SR89 would improve and instead of the view of a big parking lot, drivers would see a village-like atmosphere, much like what is experienced in South Lake Tahoe at Heavenly Village.

 To date, HMR says they are still awaiting approval of the amendments, including the Madden Chair replacement (gondola) permit submitted over a year ago, to move forward on ski infrastructure and other investments.